duleorlovic/tips/index.md

 * comments like // *= require_tree . does not exclude it
 * rake stats #shows number of code lines, tests ...

+Migrations:

+* if we call Products.update_all :fuzz => 'fuzzy' in migration, it will probably break in the future, because Products will be validated for something that we did not planned.
+Better is to create local **class Product < ActiveRecord::Base;end**, and call **Product.reset_column_information**
+*

 Gems
 ===